 Treat your sweetheart to chocolate from a historic candy store

 Found along Market Street in Old City, Shane Confectionery is the nation’s oldest continuously operating candy store, specializing in sweet treats made using traditional recipes and equipment.
 Owned by the same brothers behind neighboring Franklin Fountain and Franklin Ice Cream Bar, Shane Confectionery follows in the footsteps of its sister shops by presenting its storefront and products in an authentic, turn-of-the-century fashion, with vintage cash registers, display cases, signage, and other antique elements throughout the space.
 The treats themselves also call back to the early days of Philadelphia and include options such as clear toy candies (a Pennsylvania Dutch hard candy made by pouring molten sugar into playful molds), bean-to-bar chocolates, and seasonal confections available for Valentine’s Day, Easter, and Christmas.
-The shop is currently offering its products via their online store, available to be picked up in-person at their 110 Market Street location, or to be shipped anywhere nationwide.
-They also host virtual chocolate tasting events each Friday.

 Enjoy cocktails and a couples massage in the clouds